-Electrode type Cross-sectional arca mm 2 Diameter or thickness mm Copper strip 50 3 Hard drawn or annealed copper rods or solid wires for driving or laying in ground 50 8 Copper-clad or galvanized steel rods (see notes) for harder ground 153 14 Stranded copper 50 3 per strand

-NOTE 1 For copper-clad steel rods the core should be of low carbon steel with a tensile strength of approximately 600 N/mm2 and a quality not inferior to grade S275 conforming to BS EN 10025.
+Electrode type Cross-sectional area Diameter or thickness $mm^2$ mm Copper strip 50 3 Hard drawn or annealed copper rods or solid wires for driving or laying in ground 50 8 Copper-clad or galvanized steel rods (see notes) for harder ground 153 14 Stranded copper 50 3 per strand carbon steel with a tensile strength of approximately 600 N/mm and a quality not inferior to grade S275 conforming to BS EN 10025.
 The cladding should be of 99.9 % purity electrolytic copper, molecularly bonded to the steel core.
 The radial thickness of the copper should be not less than 0.25 mm.